Tuvalu - Will this country soon be gone?

 Tuvaluans love their motorbikesOne mainroad connects north and southOne mainroad in FunafutiBusy street in FunafutiIts possible to rent motorbike at several places in Funafuti

 When I started to ride the motorbike I asked some pedestrian which way I best should ride to visit something of Tuvalu.
-The friendly person laughed:
+They chuckled:

 The whole island of Tuvalu and its capital Funafuti is a long slope of an atoll and there is one long main road from north to south which can be driven with about 15 minutes by motorbike drive.